Pelecyphora hesteri

-Pelecyphora hesteri is a species of flowering plant in the family Cactaceae, native to Texas, United States.
+Pelecyphora hesteri is a species of flowering plant in the family Cactaceae, native to Texas, United States and Mexico.

 Description

 Pelecyphora hesteri grows with many shoots, is often richly branched and forms cushions.
 The egg-shaped to spherical shoots reach heights of 2.5 to 5 centimeters and diameters of 2.5 to 3.5 centimeters.
 Their wide and conspicuous warts are 7 to 12 millimeters long.
 The one to four white central spines are similar to the marginal spines and are up to 1.5 centimeters long.
 The twelve to 22 white marginal spines are 0.7 to 1.5 centimeters long.

 The light pink to light purple flowers are 1.5 centimeters in diameter and up to 2.3 centimeters long.
 The green to yellowish, almost spherical fruits are 6 to 7 millimeters long.
 When ripe they become dry.